awesome-selfhosted/awesome-selfhosted/README.md

 - [Homepage](https://github.com/tomershvueli/homepage) - Simple, standalone, self-hosted PHP page that is your window to your server and the web. `MIT` `PHP`
 - [Homer](https://github.com/bastienwirtz/homer) - A dead simple static homepage to expose your server services, with an easy yaml configuration and connectivity check. `Apache-2.0` `HTML5`
 - [Jmz HomeProxy](https://github.com/jmztaylor/homelab_proxy) - A simple and clean dashboard for self hosted services. `GPL-3.0` `PHP`
+- [Jump](https://github.com/daledavies/jump) - Yet another self-hosted startpage for your server designed to be simple, stylish, fast and secure. `MIT` `PHP`
 - [LinkPage](https://links.zrd.sh) - LinkPage is a FOSS self-hosted alternative to link listing websites such as LinkTree and Campsite.bio. ([Source Code](https://github.com/rhnvrm/linkpage)) `BSD-2-Clause` `Go`
 - [LittleLink Custom](https://littlelink-custom.com/) - Open-source, customizable, self-hosted alternative to services like Linktree and Manylink with an intuitive, easy to use user/admin interface.
 LittleLink Custom allows you to link all your social media platforms easily accessible on one page. ([Demo](https://demo.littlelink-custom.com/), [Source Code](https://github.com/JulianPrieber/littlelink-custom)) `GPL-3.0` `PHP`
 - [Newtelco Tab](https://github.com/ndom91/newtelco-tab) - Beautiful dashboard and new tab launcher with support for App Shortcuts as well as GDrive, Contacts, and notes. ([Demo](https://portal.newtelco.de/)) `MIT` `Nodejs`